jaepass/commercejs-react-checkout/README.md

 shipping method data is also required in order to ship the items to the customer.
 Chec and Commerce.js has verbose shipment and fulfillment methods to handle this process.
 In the [Chec Dashboard](https://dashboard.chec.io/), worldwide shipping zones can be added in Settings > Shipping and then enabled at the product level.
 For this demo merchant account, the international shipping for each product is enabled.
-In the next section, Commerce.js checkout helper functions will be touched on and these functions will:
--  Easily fetch a full list of countries, states, provinces, and shipping options to populate the form fields for fulfillment data collection
+In the next section, Commerce.js checkout helper functions will be touched on and these functions will easily fetch a full list of countries, states, provinces, and shipping options to populate the form fields for fulfillment data collection
--  Get the live object and update it with any data changes from the form fields

 ### 3. Checkout helpers

 Let's first get back to the constructor's state and initialize the empty objects and arrays that you will need to store the responses from the [checkout helper](https://commercejs.com/docs/sdk/concepts#checkout-helpers) methods.
 Initialize a `shippingCountries` object, a `shippingSubdivisions` object and a `shippingOptions` array.

 ```js
 this.state = {